Springhill Medical Center continues to enhance policies to keep our patients and employees safe throughout the Coronavirus (COVID-19) pandemic.

-- Pediatric care where parent or legal guardian is required.
+- Pediatric care where the parent or legal guardian is required.

-- Reasonable access to support person(s) for patients with disabilities, for example patients with cognitive or developmental disabilities who require presence of legal guardian.
+- Reasonable access to support person(s) for patients with disabilities, for example, patients with cognitive or developmental disabilities who require the presence of a legal guardian.

 Hours of Visitation

-- Visitors will be allowed to enter from the hours of 9 a.m. until 5:30 p.m. during the week and on the weekends. (effective Monday June 21, 2021)
+- Visitors will be allowed to enter from the hours of 9 a.m. until 9 p.m.

-- ICU and 3500 hours will be in 30 minute increments.
-Only one visitor at a time for critical care areas.
+- ICU and 3500 hours will be in 30-minute increments.
+Two visitors at a time for critical care areas.

 - Masks are required to be worn at all times in the building, including in the patient rooms.
 You may be asked to leave and visitation restricted if you cannot comply with our requirements.

-We reserve the right to restrict visitation at any time in order to protect and maintain the health and safety of our patients, visitors, and employees.
+We reserve the right to restrict visitation at any time to protect and maintain the health and safety of our patients, visitors, and employees.